selimslab/selimslab.github.io/_NOTES/essais/teamwork.md

 * Not listening well
 * Not asking the right questions

+*  Don’t let people pressure you into decisions you don’t believe in.
+They’ll hold _you_ responsible for them later, and they’ll be right.
+Decisions are your responsibility.

-Also see this 1944 CIA memo, on how to infiltrate an organisation and make it dysfunctional
+Also see this 1944 CIA memo, on how to infiltrate an organization and make it dysfunctional

 ![](/static/img/infiltrate.jpeg)